TechPreacher/BotFW3-ParkingBotZH/README.md

 # BotFW3-ParkingBotZH

 ## About
-This is a demo using the Microsoft Bot Framework 3 to create a Bot using LUIS.ai for natural language intent detection.
+This is a sample using the Microsoft Bot Framework 3 to create a Bot using LUIS.ai for natural language intent detection.
 The bot can tell you what parkings in Zürich have free parking available based on data by the Parkleitsystem Zürich http://pls-zh.ch
 The bot uses the German LUIS.ai but can easily be edited to use English.

 ## Prepare Luis.ai
 Log in to Luis.ai and create a Bot by uploading the included **ParkingBot.json** file.
-Train and publish the LUIS.ai model and copy the URL presented to you by LUIS.ai on publishing:
+Train and publish the LUIS.ai model and copy the URL presented to you by LUIS.ai on publishing.
+Note that **[your_luis_app_id]** and **[your_key]** need to be replaced with the real values presented to you on the LUIS.ai publishing page:

     https://westus.api.cognitive.microsoft.com/luis/v2.0/apps/[your_luis_app_id]?subscription-key=[your_key]&verbose=true